 Huacachina is situated just a few minutes’ drive from the city of Ica, on the main tourist route between Lima and Cusco.

 The cheapest and easiest way to travel to Huacachina is by bus.
 The nearest airport is some 80 kilometres away in Pisco.
 From Lima, the journey by road is a little over two hours, while from Cusco it’s a grinder of a 15-hour overnighter.

 We travelled with Cruz Del Sur, which we found to be one of the best bus companies in South America.
-Its buses are large, comfortable and spacious, and – vitally – its safety record is excellent.
+Its buses are large, comfortable and spacious, and its safety record is excellent.
 Cruz Del Sur stops at Ica on its main route along the Peruvian tourist trail; prices begin as cheap as 21 PEN from Lima and 64 PEN from Cusco.
 You can book here, or alternatively you can browse other bus options on Busbud.

 Another bus option is Peru Hop, an open-ticket, multi-stop service that drops directly in Huacachina.
 Later on our trip we used its sister company Bolivia Hop and had a very good experience.
 The slight extra expense was worth it for the convenience and flexibility.

 If you do arrive via Ica, you can take a taxi from the city bus terminal into Huacachina for around 12 PEN.